Vibram

-Vibram S.p.A. is an Italian company based in Albizzate, Italy, that both manufactures and licenses the production of Vibram-branded rubber outsoles for footwear.
+Vibram S.p.A. is an Italian company based in Albizzate, Italy, that manufactures and licenses the production of Vibram-branded rubber outsoles for footwear.
 The company is named after its founder, Vitale Bramani, who is credited with inventing the first rubber lug soles.
 Vibram soles were first used on mountaineering boots, replacing leather soles fitted with hobnails or steel cleats which were commonly used up until then.
 The soles produced by Vibram are called Vibram soles, Vibram rubber, or simply Vibram.